airther/sirupsen.github.io/_posts/2016-07-16-employees-only-podcast.md

 conversations with people and interview them often.
 It's helped me identify how to ask better questions to help people communicate their message as clearly and coherently as possible.
 In the beginning, I was fairly tied to my questions and their structure as it was new to me.
-Now, I'm more confident in running these and can jump around more.
+Now, I'm more confident in running interviews and can jump around more.
 I still believe writing out the questions and doing plenty of research beforehand is valuable.
-It helps you ask the right questions.
+It helps you ask the right questions, provide context for listeners and confidently go off-track and back.

 I highly recommend this to other companies that have hit the size where this makes sense.
 How many employees that means, I don't know, and I doubt a magical number exists.
 Send some of your interesting employees an email, read something about their role, put a recorder in front of them and ask them questions!